 The government passed several significant changes to the 2023 EV tax credit.
-It abolished the 200,000 vehicle limit, which had rendered large EV producers such as Tesla ineligible.
-But at the same time, it established a $75k income cap that will prevent most of the folks who can even afford a Tesla from claiming the tax rebate.
+It abolished the 200,000 unit limit, which had rendered large EV producers such as Tesla ineligible.
+But at the same time, it established an income cap ($150k individual/$225k head of household/$300k couple).
+This cap will prevent many of the folks who can even afford a Tesla from claiming the tax rebate.

 Does Tesla qualify for a tax credit?

 Tesla was once ineligible for federal EV tax credits based on how many vehicles the company had produced.
 Beginning in 2023, cheaper Tesla models might be eligible–for certain buyers.